Discover what is hard sci-fi or hard science fiction in our guide with reading recommendations.

 There is a common misconception that all science fiction novels are fantastical, but that is not the case.
-A hard science fiction novel is rooted in this physical universe.
-While it may bend the rules slightly, it is rooted in what is possible as it looks far into the future.
+As the best science fiction authors know, a hard science fiction novel is rooted in this physical universe.
+While it may bend the rules, it is rooted in what is possible as it looks far into the future.
 Most hard science fiction novels focus on taking the current rules of our universe and projecting them forward, imagining what Earth (or another solar system) might look like in the distant or near future.
 Concepts such as time travel, faster-than-light speed, and interstellar spaceships are common themes among hard science fiction works.

 If you want to learn more about what defines hard science fiction, take a look at a few key points below.